How Should You Drink Protein Shakes?

 If you don’t have protein shakes every day, when is a good time to start?
 Daily protein shakes are often used simply for convenience, and many people would prefer to get their protein from whole food sources instead.
 However, there are several occasions when the addition of protein shakes to your diet should be considered.

 Growing, athletic teenagers may have reason to add protein powders and shakes to their diet.
 Teenagers, especially teenage boys, need more protein than adults.
 Not only does their protein intake go to building and repairing their muscles, the protein is necessary for general growth as well.
-Without the proper amount of protein, teens may not grow as much as they could have had they been taking a protein supplement of some kind.
+Without the proper amount of protein, teens may not grow as much as they could have had they been consuming a protein powder of some kind.
 Increasing the amount of protein in whole foods can be more difficult for teens as well, especially athletes, as they have less time at home and eat at least one meal a day at school.
 However, with children especially, scrutiny and caution is recommended when picking out a protein powder.
 While whey and soy proteins are most common in athletes, getting a plant-based protein powder is a safer, less-allergenic option.

 Other times to add protein powders and protein shakes to your diet is when you’re changing or increasing your workout plan, or when you’re starting a new workout program.
 If you are new to weight training or are interested in building muscle, your body will need more protein when you begin to focus on these muscles.
 Likewise, if you usually only exercise for 20 minutes a day and wish to suddenly switch up the workout to train for an event, you will need extra protein to repair your overworked muscles.